Race, Ethnicity, and Urban Life

 Can I complete a primary major in CSRE, and a secondary major in Urban Studies (or vice versa)?

 Yes!
 A primary / secondary major means that you fulfill requirements for both majors, and you are permitted to overlap courses between them.
 The secondary major appears on your transcript, but not on your diploma.
 Note that in a double major, or a major and minor, no overlap of courses is permitted.
-Consult your major advisor or your AAD for more advice on primary / secondary majors.
+Consult your major advisor or your Undergraduate Advising Director for more advice on primary / secondary majors.

 I have taken / would like to take a course that is relevant to the concentration, but I don’t see it on the list below.
 Can I petition to have it count?